You are likely to get hounded by agents

 Ironically, Zillow CEO Spencer Raskoff wrote about this topic at length in his recent book Zillow Talk.
 The Zillow Instant Offers program directly contradicts their CEO’s own advice to home sellers.
 This advice was based on the data from millions of home sales.
 With instant offers, you are doing exactly what Raskoff says not to do.
 You are purposely and severely limiting the number of buyers who see your house is for sale.

 Put simply, if you prioritize selling for a high price over fast and easy, you need to be seen by all buyers, not just 15 investors who are looking for profits.
-Are you interested in learning how to price right to make more money on your home sale?
-Check out this post on the best way to price your home.

 If you look at the fine print, you’ll see that sellers who participate in the instant offers program pay a fee to the investor who purchases their home.
 Zillow has not yet announced how high those investor fees will be.
 You’ll also see that the program terms say a buyer agent will be involved in the sale.